andriytereschuk/todo-app-marionette-handlebars/README.md

 # todo-app-marionette-handlebars

-Sample app to demonstrate basic Marionette.js features.
+**Sample app** to demonstrate basic Marionette.js features.

-There are here the same versions of Backbone and Marionette as are used currently (August 2023) on Macys website.
+There are here the same versions of Backbone and Marionette as are used currently (August 2023) on Ma**s website.
 * backbone: 1.2.3
 * backbone.marionette: 2.4.4